 Patch to the Future

-Cyberpunk 2077 pledges lots of promises, gives numerous hopes and sustains only a few of them at the current stage.
-But it will eventually reach a point when we can say that it has become what it was destined to be; The New Crysis, The Benchmark for PC Gamers, The path every game will supposedly follow in order to be labeled as a true next-gen experience.
+Cyberpunk 2077 pledges lots of promises, gives numerous hopes, and sustains only a few of them at the current stage.
+But it will eventually reach a point when we can say that it has become what it was destined to be; The New Crysis, The Benchmark for PC Gamers, The path every game will supposedly follow to be labeled as a true next-gen experience.

 But all of this will take lots of patches and buggy sacrifices.
 This is one of the main reasons I believe most of us should wait till March before they should buy this game.
 If your regional price tag is above 50 US Dollars, it is not worth your money at this stage.
 I got this game for 30 bucks because of regional pricing, and while I believe that it is a sufficient price for the current version, I would have eventually refunded as well if it was even 5 bucks more than this.